wenzi188/tdosca-tc10-simplehw/README.md

 # tdosca-tc10-simplehw

-Simple testcase for *OSCAKE-Reporter* to check lcense text and license header
+Simple testcase for *OSCAKE-Reporter* to check license text and license header